json-schema-org/json-schema-org.github.io/index.md

 ## Project Status

-### Update as of 26 Aug 2019
+### Update as of 8 September 2019

 ***All PRs from our final review feedback for the next draft have been posted!***

 _The draft will be published as soon as we have sufficient reviews from the spec team and/or implementation owners.
-As this is summer vacation season, that may still take a few weeks._
+As this is summer vacation season, that may still take a few weeks.
+As of September 8th, all but one team member have completed their reviews, and the last team member is now looking at the remaining PRs._

 This draft has also taken more time than expected because it tackles deep, long-term issues that have long been a challenge for JSON Schema.
 This includes building in a formal extensibility mechanism so that we can more easily draw a line to finalize the contents of the Core and Validation specifications.